-We recommend that you visit our website at https://financialaid.hampshire.edu for detailed information about our aid programs and policies, our application process, due dates, and links to forms, outside resources, agencies, and federal websites.
+For detailed information about our aid programs and policies, our application process, due dates, and links to forms, outside resources, agencies, and federal websites visit the Hampshire College Financial Aid webpage.
 A brief description of some of the most important financial aid features are included below.

-Students must demonstrate financial need and must be making Satisfactory Academic Progress according to the guidelines of the College.
+Financial aid offers are based on demonstrated need, academic progress, and fund availability.
+Financial aid is not automatically renewable; families must reapply for financial aid each academic year.
 Need is the difference between the cost of a Hampshire education and the amount a student and family can reasonably be expected to contribute.
-The expected family contribution consists of a contribution from the parents, a portion of the student’s savings and assets, and a summer earnings’ expectation from the student.
+The expected family contribution consists of a contribution from the parents, a portion of the student’s savings and assets, and a summer earnings expectation from the student.

 Aid Application Process

 All financial aid students (except international students) need to reapply for financial aid each year.
 For U.S. citizens and permanent residents the FAFSA form is used to determine eligibility for federal, state, and institutional aid including federal student loans, federal and state grants, and federal work-study.
 Students applying for fall term institutional aid must provide the necessary financial aid forms to the financial aid office by May 1.
 Students applying for aid for the spring term only must submit these forms by December 1.
 Renewal application reminders are mailed in the spring; new applicants may notify the financial aid office that they wish to apply.

 Be sure to review your online financial aid account on TheHub to review the status of your aid application and check for missing documents; click on the "My financial aid" link; log in again; be sure the appropriate year is showing in the drop down box in the top right corner, click on the "menu" icon in the upper left corner, and then click on the "My Documents & Messages" tab.